this page and its sub pages function as a personal website - a site within a site

 As of this time, I am interested in how my work within the digital space connects to, how it might be imbued with a human mark.
 Iterative productions of code creating further strings of code ad infinitum may well prove fascinating, but it still seems to me to be so only insofar as how the materialisations of this code relate to the human condition (the one who began the code in the first place).

 Speculating upon a creative digital future is not my purpose.
-Rather the concern is, what happened to my relation with a digital/virtual space I was once so enamoured with and where does my activity currently exist and trajectories lie in relation to the virtual and physical worlds ?
+Rather the concern is, what happened to my relation with a digital/virtual space I was once so enamoured with and where does my activity currently exist and trajectories lie in relation to both the virtual and physical worlds ?

 Earlier, gaining access to new processes and results was exciting because of how these new things stood in-relation to existing materials.
 In music I think of Conlon Nancarrow and the Player Piano, Stockhausen’s electronics, Musique Concrete, etc., but now what is new seems obscure, and if it is deemed new it will only be so for the blink of an eye before it is consumed by a voracious consumerism.
 Perhaps there is no time for a ‘relation’ to be established between what already exists and what could be classified as new.
-There is no public space for this relation to be registered in either, before its immediate consumption and regurgitation.
+There is no public space for this relation to be registered in either, before its immediate consumption and regurgitation as 'an old hat'.

 There are cracks and corners where it may on occasion still be possible to commune, to defy, to revolt, to discover together a new moment through the medium of sound, but these are scarce and fighting for survival.
 Somewhere in the street, somewhere outside the city, somewhere, sometime unannounced, in private or under the guise of something else – maybe.